 - Keep moving, so you build up your heart rate and start to work up a slight sweat

 - Achieve a full range of motion, so you’re prepping your body for the workout it’s about to perform

 - Start gently and build up the intensity as you progress

 The exact length of your warm up may well depend on the intensity of your workout or exercise session.
 The more vigorous your workout, the longer your warm up should be.
 Generally, between 5 - 10 minutes is advised.

 Dynamic Warm Up Ideas

 Shoulder warm ups

 Your arms and shoulders get a lot of use, yet, without a proper warm up, they may be the parts of the body most likely to be injured during a workout (particularly the precious rotator cuff muscles around the joint).
-Get the blood flowing to your shoulder joints before you work out with these shoulder warm ups:
+Get the blood flowing to your shoulder joints before you work out with these shoulder warm ups and stretches: